-In 1992, The Nicole Miller brand was in New York and quickly became well known in the retail industry for popularizing the little black dress.
+In 1992, The Nicole Miller brand was in New York and quickly became well-known in the retail industry for popularizing the little black dress.
 Over the past 25 years, the brand has garnered a loyal following of celebrity fans including Angelina Jolie, Beyoncé, and Kelsea Ballerini, amongst others.
-Nicole is a CFDA board member, and has been the recipient of numerous industry awards such as the Legend of Fashion Award (2006), Fashion Group International Lifetime Achievement Award (2012), and the Visionary Woman Award (2014).
+Nicole is a CFDA board member and has been the recipient of numerous industry awards such as the Legend of Fashion Award (2006), the Fashion Group International Lifetime Achievement Award (2012), and the Visionary Woman Award (2014).

 A strong believer in protecting our natural environment, Miller actively supports the Rocky Mountain Institute and Robert Kennedy Jr.’s Riverkeeper.